antonfirsov/docs/2023/11-Nov/the-convenience-of-system-io/the-convenience-of-system-io.md

 ## The App

-The [app](https://github.com/richlander/convenience/tree/wordcount/wordcount/wordcount) counts lines, words, and bytes in a text file.
+The [app](https://github.com/richlander/convenience/tree/main/wordcount/wordcount) counts lines, words, and bytes in a text file.
 It is modeled on the behavior of [`wc`](https://en.wikipedia.org/wiki/Wc_(Unix)), a popular tool available on Unix-like systems.
-I assume "wc" stands for "word count".

 Word counting is an algorithm that requires looking at every character in a file.
 The counting is done by counting spaces and line breaks.